TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

    The standard password (provided in :file:`AdditionalConfiguration.php`) is `joh316`

 #.
-Scoll down to the tab 'important actions'.
-That is the startpage of the
+Scroll down to the tab 'important actions'.
+That is the start page of the
    installtool.
 At the bottom of the page you will find the possibility to create a new backend user.
 Create one and login to the backend at `http(s)://yourinstall.local/typo3/`